 Some drugs bind better to a given receptor than others.
 The tendency of a ligand to bind a receptor is referred to as affinity.
 Usually the natural ligand is the agonist with a high affinity, but synthetic drugs may bind even better.

-Beware: high affinity binding of a ligand to its receptor does not automatically mean, that the receptor becomes activated.
+Beware: high affinity binding of a ligand to its receptor does not automatically mean that the receptor becomes activated.
+Thus, a high affinity does not automatically mean a high response.